zachcannon/ImprovingUCourseLibrary/README.md

  - Configure `config.ts` from the step above with your Google OAuth2 credentials and your MongoDB instance location.
  - Run `npm run-script bower`.
  - Run `npm run-script build`.
+ - Start your local MongoDB server.
  - Run `npm start`.

+NOTE: After a change to `config.ts`, you will need to rebuild the project with `npm run-script build` and restart the server.

 Navigate to `http://localhost:3000/status` to see if there were any errors during startup.
 This is especially helpful once you deploy it to a remote server.